New MADR 3D radars: a clear technological shift for the entire radiotechnical army of the Czech Armed Forces

 We asked the commander of the 262nd Radio Engineering Battalion, Lieutenant Colonel Josef Ordelt, who was also present during our visit, what the term 3D actually means in the name of the MADR radar.
 We were also interested in what new capabilities the Israeli radar brings to our military.
 "The MADR radar is capable of detecting both conventional aircraft and small-sized targets, such as drones with low reflectivity, it is capable of detecting low and high flying targets, and it is also capable of detecting artillery and mortar munitions," replied Col. Ordelt.

 During our conversation with Colonel Patera, the question was also raised whether there is already a certain degree of artificial intelligence embedded at the control level, where the data is sent from the radars, or whether the information is still evaluated only by humans.
 We were told that some systems are already using automated processes, such as the Alliance's Air Command and Control System (ACCS) project, which has the capability to automatically assign identifications to aircraft, with the operator just checking that the assignments are correct.
-In the framework of the development and modernisation of the Czech Army, especially in relation to the future operational environment, the introduction of breakthrough technologies, including artificial intelligence, etc., is also discussed.
+In the framework of the development and modernization of the Czech Army, especially in relation to the future operational environment, the introduction of breakthrough technologies, including artificial intelligence, etc., is also discussed.

 We have also learned that there is a so-called radar overlap with neighbouring countries, which means that our radars also monitor a certain area beyond the borders of the Czech Republic, and the same is the case with, for example, Polish radars towards our territory.
 The reason for this is to ensure the permanent collection of information on aircraft flying over Europe.
 The identification of the aircraft is then linked to this, and the CRC then communicates with neighbouring countries.

 Our next question was about the possible expansion of situational awareness capabilities in the airspace and possible cooperation with MADR radars in the event of the acquisition of F-35 aircraft, which are themselves capable of acquiring and evaluating huge amounts of data.
 Colonel Patera confirmed the high capability of the F-35 to identify and further monitor air targets with the possibility of subsequent data transfer to various command, control systems.
-He then sees the biggest challenge as the actual integration of the information obtained and its subsequent sharing to individual units in real time.
+He then sees the biggest challenge as the actual integration of the information obtained and its subsequent sharing with individual units in real time.

 From the beginning, the Czech Army planned for MADR radars to have the ability to integrate data into the command and control systems of the air force, the fire control system of anti-aircraft batteries and the command and control system of the 25th Anti-Aircraft Missile Regiment.
 We were interested to know if the radars would be able to communicate with command, control within the RAM (Rocket, Artillery, and Mortar) munitions intercept or communicate with the equipment of the 13th Artillery Regiment, which will install the Adler III automated artillery fire control system in its vehicles to ensure full automation of fire control processes and coordination of artillery fire by the Army.
 We have been told that the MADR can intercept this type of ammunition, which could then be integrated into the artillery, but no specific project currently exists.
 Colonel Patera also mentioned that a similar sharing of information would be possible e.g. within the H-1 helicopter platform, etc., where the sharing of information across systems is absolutely crucial, as confirmed by the experience from the Ukrainian battlefield.